LinuxMatt/IronGrip/README.md

 Installing requirements in Ubuntu and Debian
 --------------------------------------------
-To install Cdparanoia and Lame from a terminal, type the following commands:
+To install Cdparanoia, Lame and flac from a terminal, type the following commands:
 - sudo apt-get install cdparanoia
 - sudo apt-get install lame
 - sudo apt-get install flac